Koenkk/zigbee2mqtt.io/docs/devices/HS1SA.md

 ### Issue with regular (false) alarm notifications

-If your smoke detector is regularily signalling an alarm over ZigBee (every 1-2 days), without actually making any alarm sound, it is probably affected by a firmware bug.
+If your smoke detector is regularily signalling an alarm over Zigbee (every 1-2 days), without actually making any alarm sound, it is probably affected by a firmware bug.
 This can be worked around as follows:

 1. Open the device in the Z2M web interface
 2. Navigate to the Dev console